epoberezkin/json-schema-consolidate/README.md

 ./test <validator> --short
 ```

-Skipped tests are either not implemented or failing features in validators.
+Skipped tests are features in validators that are either not implemented or failing.

 ## License